U.S. women earn half the income of men, new study finds

 (Reuters) - Women earned roughly half the income of men in the United States over a 15-year period, taking into account time off for family or child care, according to a report released on Wednesday, which found the pay gap is far greater than has commonly been assumed.

-“Much ink has been spilled debating whether the commonly cited measure of the wage gap - that women earn 80 cents for every dollar earned by a man - is an exaggeration due to occupational differences or so-called ‘women’s choices,’” Heidi Hartmann, president of the institute and a co-author of the study, said in a statement.
+“Much ink has been spilled debating whether the commonly cited measure of the wage gap - that women earn 80 cents for every dollar earned by a man - is an exaggeration due to occupational differences or so-called ‘women’s choices’,” Heidi Hartmann, president of the institute and a co-author of the study, said in a statement.

 “But our analysis finds that we have actually been underestimating the extent of pay inequality in the labor market,” Hartmann said.